Critical Care Training

 Medical Intensive Care Unit (MICU)

-Pulmonary Critical Care first year fellows rotate through three diverse medical intensive care unit four times during their first year of fellowship.
+Pulmonary Critical Care first year fellows rotate through the Boston Medical Center medical intensive care unit four times during their first year of fellowship.
 Click here for more details.

 Surgical Intensive Care Rotation:

-Third year fellows continue their critical care training by spending 2 months in the surgical intensive care units of Boston Medical Center as critical care fellows.
+Third year fellows continue their critical care training by spending 1 month in the surgical intensive care units of Boston Medical Center as critical care fellows.
 This unique clinical experience takes advantage of the fact that Boston Medical Center is a Level I trauma center, with 28 SICU beds, and 1544 trauma admissions a year.
 In this capacity, Boston Medical Center is a receiving facility for the Boston Medflight Program, which is the main air evacuation system for this region.
 The critical care staff is board certified by The American Board of Surgery, Internal Medicine, and/or Anesthesia, and Critical Care.
 During this rotation, our fellows are directly involved in the care of severely injured patients, gaining the skills necessary to care for trauma victims.
 In addition to trauma, our fellows are involved in the care of orthopedic, general surgical, neurosurgical, and vascular patients that are admitted to the surgical intensive care unit.
 Boston Medical Center has begun an ECMO program for the management of complex cardiac surgery and medical patients.
 Pulmonary and critical care fellows have the opportunity to work with the multidisciplinary team of cardiac surgeons, pulmonologists, and cardiology to care for critically ill patients requiring ECMO support.